 - Popeye & Bluto’s Bilge-Rat Barges perhaps the best & wettest barge ride you will ever experience.
 Do not expect to get off this ride dry; you will be soaked!

-- Me Ship, The Olive kids play ship
+- Me Ship, The Olive kids play ship.
+Currently closed

-- Pteranodon Flyers only those who are between 36 and 56 inches (91 and 140 cm) or those with a child of that height may ride this scenic attraction.
+- Pteranodon Flyers only those between 36 and 56 inches (91 and 140 cm) or those with a child of that height may ride this scenic attraction.

 - Raptor Encounter is a rather scary encounter with Blue.